 Another fun thing I always have my eye out for are old sporting magazines.
 They look great setting out on the coffee table or framed on the wall.

 Soda Crates are another versatile vintage item.
 They look great just stacked together on display or can be used for a practical purpose.
 I have a friend that uses them to keep her pantry pretty and organized.
 I use them all the time when entertaining as a carrying tray or I line them with seasonal napkins to hold snacks or dips.
-See tons of amazing ideas on my Vintage Soda Crate Pinterest Board.
+See tons of amazing ideas IN THIS POST.

 I began collecting flashlights a few years ago when I started noticing how unique they were at antique shops.
-I can usually find them under $10.
-My favorite way to display them is with my Nancy Drew and Hardy Boys or with my Scouting collections.
+My favorite way to display them is with my Nancy Drew and Hardy Boys books or with my Scouting collections.
 I also have some lined up on a shelf in my son’s room.